GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/02-Transformation.md

 ## Tasks

-1. **Set up the environment**:
+### Exercise 1: Set up the environment

-   - Create a new Node.js project using `npm init`.
+- Create a new node.js project using `npm init` inside `lab02` folder.
-   - Install necessary dependencies such as `csv-parser` or any other library for parsing CSV files.
+- Install necessary dependencies or any other library for parsing CSV files.

-2. **Write the Node.js script**:
+### Exercise 2: Write the Node.js script

-   - Use GitHub Copilot to help you write a script that:
+Use GitHub Copilot to help you write a script that:

 - Reads the `product.csv` file.
 - Converts the data into JSON format.
 - Ensures that the `price` column is parsed as an integer.
 - Writes the output to a file named `product.json`.

-3. **Test the script**:
+### Exercise 3: Error Handling

-   - Run the script to ensure it correctly transforms the CSV file into JSON.
+Add error handling to your script to manage cases where the CSV file is missing or contains invalid data.

-   - Verify that the `price` column is an integer in the output.
+### Exercise 3: Test the script

-4. **Bonus Task**:
+Run the script to ensure it correctly transforms the CSV file into JSON.
-   - Add error handling to your script to manage cases where the CSV file is missing or contains invalid data.
+Verify that the `price` column is an integer in the output.

 ---------------
 [Previous](./01-Powershell.md | [Next](./03-Migration.md)